Al Jazeera Arabic: Beginning of 24/7 broadcasting (1999)

 On 1 January 1999, Al Jazeera began to broadcast for 24 hours daily.
 Employment had more than tripled in one year to 500 employees.
-The agency had bureaus at a dozen sites as far away as EU and Russia.
+The agency had bureaus at a dozen sites as far away as the EU and Russia.
 Its annual budget was estimated at at the time.

 However controversial, Al Jazeera was rapidly becoming one of the most influential news agencies in the whole region.
 Eager for news beyond the official versions of events, Arabs became dedicated viewers.
 A 2000 estimate pegged nightly viewership at 35 million, ranking Al Jazeera first in the Arab world, over the Saudi Arabia-sponsored Middle East Broadcasting Centre (MBC) and London's Arab News Network (ANN).
 There were about 70 satellite or terrestrial channels being broadcast to the Middle East, most of them in Arabic.
 Al Jazeera launched a free Arabic-language web site in January 2001.
 In addition, the TV feed was soon available in the United Kingdom for the first time via British Sky Broadcasting.

 War in Afghanistan (2001–2021)

 Al Jazeera came to the attention of many in the West during the search for Osama bin Laden and the Taliban in Afghanistan after the 11 September 2001 attacks on the United States.
 It aired videos it received from Osama bin Laden and the Taliban, deeming new footage of the world's most wanted fugitives to be newsworthy.
 Some criticized the network for "giving a voice to terrorists".
-Al Jazeera's Washington, D.C., bureau chief, Hafez al-Mirazi, compared the situation to that of the Unabomber's messages in The New York Times.
+Al Jazeera's Washington, D.C., bureau chief, Hafez Al Mirazi, compared the situation to that of the Unabomber's messages in The New York Times.
 The network said it had been given the tapes because it had a large Arab audience.

 Many other TV networks were eager to acquire the same footage.
 CNN International had exclusive rights to it for six hours before other networks could broadcast, a provision that was broken by the others on at least one controversial occasion.
 Prime Minister Tony Blair soon appeared on an Al Jazeera talk show on 14 November 2001, to state Britain's case for pursuing the Taliban into Afghanistan.

 Al Jazeera's prominence rose during the war in Afghanistan because it had opened a bureau in Kabul before the war began.
 This gave it better access for videotaping events than other networks, which bought Al Jazeera's footage, sometimes for up to $250,000.

 A United States missile destroyed the Kabul office in 2001.
 Looking to stay ahead of possible future conflicts, Al Jazeera then opened bureaux in other troubled spots.